 Lease income.
 Lease income relates to straight-line rental income received under the Facility Lease.
-Such amounts were \$88 and \$0 for the three months ended March 31, 2020 and 2019, respectively.
+Such amounts were \$132 and \$88 for the three months ended March 31, 2021 and 2020, respectively.

 Interest and investment income.
 Interest and investment income relates to interest earned from our cash deposits and investments in debt securities for the respective periods.
-Interest and investment income was \$127 and \$110 for the three months ended March 31, 2020 and 2019, respectively.
-The increase during 2020 is due to a higher invested base and overall change in investment strategy to provide increased yields, while preserving liquidity.
+Interest and investment income was \$61 and \$127 for the three months ended March 31, 2021 and 2020, respectively.
+The decrease during 2021 is due continued volatility in corporate debt markets, which is resulting in reduced yields.